Born This Way (album): Music and lyrical content

-The standard edition of Born This Way includes 14 tracks; the deluxe edition includes eight additional tracks—three original songs, a different version of the title track, and four remixes.
+The standard edition of Born This Way has 14 tracks; the deluxe edition includes eight additional tracks—three original songs, an alternate version of the title track, and four remixes.
 Fernando Garibay, one of the producers, revealed that each song on the album was revised "about 50 times", as Gaga wanted to try different genres and sounds.
 Born This Way opens with "Marry the Night", a song written as a homage to New York City.
-It is a dance-pop record which contains church bells, a thumping four on the floor house beat, a funk rock-influenced breakdown, and has been noted to contain elements of disco, techno, funk and Hi-NRG music.
+It is a dance-pop record which contains church bells, a thumping four-on-the-floor house beat, a funk rock-influenced breakdown, and contains elements of disco, techno, funk and Hi-NRG music.
+Owen Myers of Pitchfork described it as "an enormous, bravura flex of electronic pop."
 Jody Rosen from Rolling Stone compared the song's sound to that of 1980s pop and glam metal artists, including Bon Jovi, Pat Benatar and Bonnie Tyler.
-The title track, "Born This Way", is about how everybody is equal, regardless of skin color, sexuality, or creed, and that every person can fulfill his or her dream.
+The title track, "Born This Way", is about equality, regardless of skin color, sexuality, or creed, and that everyone can fulfill their dreams.
 Compared to Madonna's "Express Yourself" (1989) by some critics, the song features Euro disco beats.
 "Government Hooker" contains elements of opera music, and a dance melody resembling genres such as techno, trance, industrial and post-disco, as well as a hip hop-influenced beat.
-The song has been compared by Los Angeles Timess Randall Roberts to the work of German electronic band Kraftwerk.
-It is followed by "Judas", which Gaga confirmed to be influenced by the Biblical Judas Iscariot.
-The song's lyrics are about being betrayed as well as "honoring your darkness in order to bring yourself into the light," according to Gaga.
-It is a dance-pop and house track, with influences of techno, industrial and disco, a 1980s-inspired pop chorus, as well as a breakdown containing elements of dubstep and techno music.
+The song was compared by Los Angeles Timess Randall Roberts to the work of German electronic band Kraftwerk.
+It is followed by "Judas", which Gaga said was influenced by the Biblical Judas Iscariot.
+The song's lyrics concern betrayal and "honoring your darkness in order to bring yourself into the light," according to Gaga.
+It is a dance-pop and house track, with influences from techno, industrial and disco, a 1980s-inspired pop chorus, as well as a breakdown with elements of dubstep and techno music.